rycolab/website/content/classes/aflt-s26/people.md

 [content]
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
-  user_groups = ["Lecturers AFLT S26", "Teaching Assistants AFLT S26"]
+  user_groups = ["Lecturer AFLT S26", "Co-Lecturer AFLT S26", "Teaching Assistants AFLT S26"]

   folder = "people"